 Monoblock or one-channel amplifiers are very simple to use and typically only support a small set of speakers or one small subwoofer.
 These aren’t amplifiers that would typically work for all-around car audio systems.
 Though more affordable, they don’t always offer the power you may need.
 We recommend looking for a multi-channel amplifier if you’re powering more than just a small set of speakers or a small single subwoofer.

 Multi-channel amplifiers can range from two to six channels, with four channels being your most common model.
 Four-channel amplifiers are generally for pairing a set of aftermarket door speakers and/or a small subwoofer.
-Increasing the number of channels allows you to connect to larger speakers or add a larger subwoofer.
+Increasing the number of channels allows you to connect to larger speakers or add a larger subwoofer for a bass boost.
 If you are planning to add subwoofers, it is best to have a five- or six-channel amplifier.

 Class A/B amplifiers combine the best of both Class A and Class B amplifiers.
 It is more efficient than Class A and there is less distortion in the audio than Class B. Some car amplifier companies have technology that prevents the unit from overheating, but Class A/B amplifiers can build up heat.

 Class D amps, also known as switching amplifiers, work in a continuous, fast-paced output of electronic on and off signals, making them up to 90 percent more efficient.
 These amplifiers tend to be smaller in size and produce little to no heat.
-There may be some distortion in higher frequencies, but it produces the best audio quality.
+There may be some distortion in higher frequencies, but they produce the best audio quality.

-JL Audio is well-established in the mobile audio industry, making amplifiers, speakers, and subwoofers.
-Headquartered in Miramar, Florida, it has been in business since 1975.
+JL Audio is well-established in the mobile audio industry, manufacturing amplifiers, speakers, and subwoofers.
+Headquartered in Miramar, Fla., it has been in business since 1975.
 Among its popular products is the JX1000/1D 1000 Watt RMS Monoblock Class D Car Amplifier.

 Headquartered in Tokyo, Pioneer started out as a radio repair shop in 1938.
 Today, it produces products like car radios, headphones, home audio, and speakers.
 It has also grown into a global provider.
-One of its bestsellers is the GM-D9605 Gm Digital Series Class D Amp.
+One of its bestsellers is the Pioneer GM-D8704 4-Channel Bridgeable Amplifier.